darthwalsh/bin/AppScripts/README.md

 By clicking each link, you can open all the emails from that sender.

+- [ ] Refactor to make opening the new tabs easier ⏳ 2024-12-22
+	- open new browser tabs directly OR
+	- make the links clickable in the console out OR
+	- writing to a Google doc / sheet / HTML page
 ## Development
 - [ ] Look into [`clasp` framework](https://www.npmjs.com/package/@google/clasp):
 	- develop your Apps Script projects locally